Day 1: Arrival in Neustadt an der Weinstrasse

 Day 4: Rastatt – Germersheim (37 mi/60 km)

 Today's route follows the Rhine River into the old residential city of Karlsruhe with a castle and pyramid.
-Other highlights of the day include cycling through Pflaz, the largest natural reserve, and the Hördter Rhine-meadows.
+Other highlights of the day include cycling through the largest natural reserve of the Pflaz region, the Hördter Rhineauen.
 The last stop of the day is the old fortified city of Germersheim.

 Overnight in Germersheim